Final Project

 • The paper is organized into sections with appropriate (sub-)headings and free from formatting issues.

 • Writing is free of spelling and grammar mistakes.
-The style of writing is professional and/or that of an academic article.
+The style of writing is professional though clearly human.

 • The paper is uploaded to the student’s ePortfolio correctly and can be accessed easily.